Google Drive Receipt Scanning

 Essential knowledge for Canadian sole proprietors navigating taxes, CRA obligations, and the mental load of running a business.

-What actually changes when your side hustle crosses the GST registration threshold.
+What actually changes when your business crosses the GST registration threshold.

 The form every Canadian sole proprietor files at tax time — explained in plain language.